 There are a few circumstances in which the court may grant a stay of execution, and allow the tenant more time in the rental unit before having to move out:

-- Extreme Hardship.
-This could include things like “serious illness,” changing the school a child is enrolled in, and other family hardships a move would cause.
-The stay can be no longer than one year.
+- Extreme Hardship: This could include things like “serious illness;’” changing the school a child is enrolled in; and other family hardships a move would cause (allowing a stay of up to one year)

 New York Eviction Process Timeline